percona/k8spsmdb-docs/docs/expose.md

 ## Controlling hostnames in replset configuration

-Starting from v1.14, the operator configures replset members using local FQDNs which are resolvable and available only from inside of Kubernetes cluster.
-Even you expose the replset using the options described above, hostnames in replset configuration will not be changed.
+Starting from v1.14, the Operator configures replica set members using local fully-qualified domain names (FQDN), which are resolvable and available only from inside the Kubernetes cluster.
+Exposing the replica set using the options described above will not affect hostname usage in the replica set configuration.

 !!! note

-    Before v1.14, the operator was using exposed IP addresses in replset configuration if replset is exposed.
+    Before v1.14, the Operator used the exposed IP addresses in the replica set configuration in the case of the exposed replica set.

-You may want to restore the old behavior.
-For example for [multi-cluster deployments](replication.md), you may want to have the replset configured with external IPs.
-You can use `clusterServiceDNSMode` field to control operator behavior.
+It is still possible to restore the old behavior.
+For example, it may be useful to have the replica set configured with external IP addresses for [multi-cluster deployments](replication.md).
+The `clusterServiceDNSMode` field in the Custom Resource controls this Operator behavior.
 You can set `clusterServiceDNSMode` to one of the following values:

-1. **`Internal`**: Use local FQDNs (i.e. `cluster1-rs0-0.cluster1-rs0.psmdb.svc.cluster.local`) in replset configuration even if the replset is exposed. **This is the default value.**
+1. **`Internal`**: Use local FQDNs (i.e., `cluster1-rs0-0.cluster1-rs0.psmdb.svc.cluster.local`) in replica set configuration even if the replica set is exposed. **This is the default value.**
-2. **`ServiceMesh`**: Use a special FQDN using the pod name (i.e. `cluster1-rs0-0.psmdb.svc.cluster.local`) assuming it's resolvable and available in all clusters.
+2. **`ServiceMesh`**: Use a special FQDN using the Pod name (i.e., `cluster1-rs0-0.psmdb.svc.cluster.local`), assuming it's resolvable and available in all clusters.
-3. **`External`**: Use exposed IP in replset configuration if replset is exposed.
-Otherwise use local FQDN. **This is basically the same with the behavior of v1.13.**
+3. **`External`**: Use exposed IP in replica set configuration if replica set is exposed; else, use local FQDN. **This copies the behavior of the Operator v1.13.**

 !!! warning

-    You should be careful when using `External' for `clusterServiceDNSMode'.
-Using IP addresses instead of DNS host names is discouraged in MongoDB.
-IP addresses make configuration changes and recovery more difficult, and are particularly problematic in scenarios where IP addresses change (i.e., deleting and recreating the cluster).
+    You should be careful with the `clusterServiceDNSMode=External` variant.
+Using IP addresses instead of DNS hostnames is discouraged in MongoDB.
+IP addresses make configuration changes and recovery more complicated.
+Also, they are particularly problematic in scenarios where IP addresses change (i.e., deleting and recreating the cluster).